Financial Correlations Model

 certified

-Calculate the static or rolling correlation coefficient between any two variables, based on price or return.
+Calculate the static or rolling correlation coefficient between any two variables, based on price or return, for optimal asset allocation or research purposes.

 Description